chrisclarke01/ultimate-lineup-picker/README.md

 ## Planned Improvements

+- [ ] Add a way to restrict odds for only the immediate next game being played
+- [ ] Use odds price to improve calculations on over/unders
+- [ ] Add ability to automatically check the position, team, and upcoming opponent of each entered player
 - [ ] Allow users to pick PPR, half-PPR, and Standard scoring
 - [ ] Allow users to adjust point values for player stats (ie, change how many points per yard, value of a TD, etc)
 - [ ] Allow users to adjust player amount (ie, 2 QB, Super Flex, 1 WR, etc)